christopheraue/m-ruby-concurrently/USAGE.md

 `concurrently` block and once there is something to read from `r` the root evaluation is resumed.

 This approach is not perfect.
-It is not very efficient if we would not need to await readability at all and could read from `r` immediately.
+It is not very efficient if we do not need to await readability at all and could read from `r` immediately.
 But it is still better than blocking everything by default.